Who does NHPHP serve?

 Intake questions and formal referrals to NHPHP can be made by contacting Dr. Molly Rossignol by phone or email.
 Dr. Rossignol will not be able to discuss a client’s case with you unless that client has signed a Release of Information form to allow this communication.

 How do I obtain a credentialing and status report on a NHPHP client?

 NHPHP will provide a credentialing and status report to agencies with the proper release of information.
 Please submit a written request to Dee Chapman at firstname.lastname@example.org

 NH Physicians and Physician Assistants are currently asked questions in the application and reapplication for licensure about their personal health issues like substance use, mental health disorders and cognitive issues.
 The choices available in answering these questions, are to answer “Yes” and acknowledge that one has a medical or psychiatric condition or to answer “No”, denying that conditions like this exist.
 It is essential that the questions be answered honestly.

 Currently on renewal only, the NH Board of Medicine (NHBOM) allows providers whose treatment for substance abuse or misuse was through the NHPHP to check “No” but all other “sensitive” questions require details.
-The NHPHP has been working with the NHBOM to alter the initial and renewal application questions for 2019 to conform with the American Psychiatric Association’s 2015 recommended wording.
+The NHPHP has worked with the NHBoard of Medicineto alter the initial and renewal application questions for 2020 to conform with the American Psychiatric Association’s 2015 recommended wording.
 The substance abuse “safe-haven” is a significant benefit on New Hampshire license renewals however the “safe-haven” only applies to your application with the NHBOM, not hospital/credentials applications or to other state applications for medical licensure.